William P. O'Brien, 84, Lewisburg

 Bill enjoyed watching local high school and college sporting events, hunting, fishing, camping and time at the beach with his family.
 He loved attending the activities and sporting events of his grandchildren.
 He belonged to Sacred Heart of Jesus Catholic Church in Lewisburg where he served as a Eucharistic Minister and was active in church activities.
 He also belonged to the Knights of Columbus, Kratzer-Dull post of the American Legion and Trout Unlimited.

 A viewing will be held from 6 to 8 p.m.
 Friday, Jan.
 21, at the John H. Shaw III Funeral Home in Lewisburg, with the Rosary being said by the Knights of Columbus at 7:45 p.m.
-A funeral Mass will begin at 11 a.m.
+A viewing will again be held from 9 to 10:30 a.m.
 Saturday, Jan.
-22, at Sacred Heart of Jesus Catholic Church in Lewisburg.
+22, followed by a funeral Mass at 11 a.m., at Sacred Heart of Jesus Catholic Church in Lewisburg, with Celebrant Rev. Monsignor William Richardson officiating.

 In lieu of flowers, the family asks that donations be made to Sisters, Servants of the Immaculate Heart of Mary in Immaculata PA for the benefit of Camilla Hall.